alex-nuclearboy/nucleon-momentum-distribution/README.md

 ## Outputs

 The software produces text files detailing nucleon momentum distributions in a deuteron and text files with the N\* resonance's momentum distributions in <sup>3</sup>He, converted from from fm<sup>-1</sup> to GeV/ and normalised.
 These files are saved in the `data` folder.
 Graphical outputs are stored as images in the `plots` folder.

+These momentum distributions can be used in conjunction with the simulation tools available in the [WASA-Simulations](https://github.com/alex-nuclearboy/WASA-Simulations) repository to perform comprehensive nuclear reaction simulations.

 ## References